MillaKar/IoT-perusteet/README.md

     Weather backend: Next version of the weather station.
 DHT-22 connected to the board.
 Connects to the wi-fi and send temperature and humidity data to Thingspeak channels.

   Tehtävät 2:
-    Server: A minimal Express-based API server that simulates sensor data.
+    Server: Minimal Express-based API server that simulates sensor data.
 It runs on port 3000 and provides a single endpoint.

   Tehtävät 3:
-    Server: A simple Node.js REST API built using Express and SQLite3.
+    Server: Simple Node.js REST API built using Express and SQLite3.
 It serves as a minimal backend service for managing users and retrieving sensor data.

   Tehtävät 4:
-    Fetch: fetches real-time temperature and humidity data from a public ThingSpeak channel using the Fetch API.
+    Fetch: Fetches real-time temperature and humidity data from a public ThingSpeak channel using the Fetch API.
 It processes the data and displays it in the browser.
-    Webhook: A simple POST endpoint that forwards messages to a Discord webhook.
+    Webhook: Simple POST endpoint that forwards messages to a Discord webhook.
 It's useful for triggering Discord alerts or logging events from other systems.
-    Websocket
+    Websocket: Simple WebSocket server built with Node.js using the ws library.
+It listens for client connections on port 3000, receives messages, and sends them back (echoes them) to the client.